ReSwift/ReSwift-Router/README.md

 [![](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Swift-Flow/Swift-Flow/blob/master/LICENSE.md)

-A declarative router for [Swift Flow](https://github.com/Swift-Flow/Swift-Flow).
+A declarative router for [ReSwift](https://github.com/ReSwift/ReSwift).
 Allows developers to declare routes in a similar manner as URLs are used on the web.

-Using Swift Flow Router you can navigate your app by defining the target location in the form of a URL-like sequence of identifiers:
+Using ReSwiftRouter you can navigate your app by defining the target location in the form of a URL-like sequence of identifiers:

 ```swift
 mainStore.dispatch(